-March, 2013.
-This white paper provides an unbiased review of Dematic’s Multishuttle 2 system (hereafter referred to as multishuttle) which is an important goods to person material handling technology that is making strong inroads into split case and full case distribution centers in Europe and North America.
-This article provides an overview of the multishuttle solution and how it works.
+This white paper provides an unbiased review of Dematic’s shuttle system which is an important goods to person material handling technology that is making strong inroads into split case and full case distribution centers in Europe and North America.
+This article provides an overview of the shuttle solution and how it works.
 We discuss who is using this technology, the benefits being derived, and the real-life productivity / accuracy results being achieved in the field.
-Our intent is to help your company better understand if multishuttle technology may have a potential fit for your distribution center operation.
+Our intent is to help your company better understand if shuttle technology may have a potential fit for your distribution center operation.

 MWPVL International has reviewed this article with Dematic to ensure its factual accuracy, however we have retained the right to express our opinions.
 It is important to note that this white paper and all white papers within the MWPVL Knowledge Center are not paid endorsements or advertisements in any way.
 We provide this information to industry as our way of giving back to the community.
 All pictures appearing in this white paper are courtesy of Dematic.
 Lastly, we have extended rights to Dematic to formally publish this white paper which is available for you to download here.